zshi719/2025-Data-24100/README.md

 ### Final Project Deliverable (Group)

-At the end of the quarter your group's final github repo will undergo a significant assessment to make sure that it meets the criteria established during the course.
+At the end of the quarter your group's final GitHub repository will undergo a significant assessment to make sure that it meets the criteria established during the course.

 This grade is assigned as a group.